 When covering a wall or ceiling in a commercial building, you need Class A fire rated materials to be up to code.
 Local building codes have exceptions in some situations, but it’s a good general rule.
 The shortest summary of why is this:

 Class A = not flammable

 Class anything else = flammable

 If the material is very thin, it’s not going to absorb much sound outside of higher frequencies.
-The thinnest sound absorbing material we will sell is 0.5” thick due to a steep drop off in performance as you get thinner than half an inch.
+The thinnest sound absorbing material we will sell is 0.5” thick due to the steep drop off in performance for materials thinner than half an inch.

 The polyester panels you see on Amazon advertise an NRC rating that is equivalent to a 2” thick polyester panel.
 But they are only 0.35” thick polyester!
 How is this possible?
 Prepare to be shocked… we’ve found false information on the same Amazon listing.